laureja/Wilderness-Weather-Station/README.md

 •The weather station includes a number of instruments that measure weather parameters such as the wind speed and direction, the ground and air temperatures, the barometric pressure and the rainfall over a 24-hour period.
 Each of these instruments is controlled by a software system that takes parameter readings periodically and manages the data collected from the instrument.

-Using Python and Java, collect the data from the wilderness weather stations, store it, and compare it for accuracy.
+Using Python and Java, create 3 different systems: a weather station system that collect data from wilderness weather stations, a data management and archiving system, that stores the data, carries out data processing and analysis and stores it, and a station maintenence system, that takes the data from the weather station system and monitors for health.